NEAIHA Mission Statement

 - Providing accurate and up to date information in the fields of Industrial Hygiene, Occupational Health, Safety, Environmental affairs through meetings, seminars, and training sessions that will be of value to its members;

 - Promoting the fields of Industrial Hygiene and occupational health and safety to the public and private sectors;

 - Serving as a liaison between local membership and AIHA national.

 We are always looking for new members and welcome you to join NEAIHA.
 If you are currently a member, we encourage your feedback along with any ideas you may for presentations, speakers, or making us an even better organization.

 We attempted to get a list of past presidents from national but they only had information back to 1992.
-Through various sources, including but not limited to Corey Briggs, Bonnie Weeks, Mary Corrigan, Rich Grillo, Karen Deady, Anita Taylor, Don Delikat, several other NEAIHA past-presidents, and our ace in the hole “Uncle” Bud Siroonian, we were able to piece together back our past-presidents list to 1951!
+Through various sources, including but not limited to Corey Briggs, Bonnie Weeks, Mary Corrigan, Rich Grillo, Karen Deady, Anita Taylor, Don Delikat, several other NEAIHA past-presidents, and our ace in the hole “Uncle” Bud Siroonian, we were able to piece back together our past-presidents list to 1951!
 The list has been sent to national for archiving.
-The past presidents list will be placed on the NEAIHA website and be kept updated by the Board moving forward.
+The past presidents list, along with NEAIHA Fellows can be viewed on the Past President & Fellows List tabs.

-We are now trying to fill in the time period from 1939-1951.
-If you are interested in helping with this historical information scavenger hunt, contact Corey via email at: firstname.lastname@example.org or Bonnie at: Bonnie.Weeks@agios.com.
+We still need to fill the time period from 1939-1950.
+If you have information that will help with this historical information please email us at firstname.lastname@example.org.